Graduate Student Guide

 Where can I find a job on campus

 Immigration regulation can be complicated.
-You should check with the Office of Intercultural Affairs (OIA) to see if you are eligible to work on campus.
-The OIA is the only office on campus that is authorized to advise you on the legality of employment.
+You should check with the International Students and Scholars Office (ISSO) to see if you are eligible to work on campus.
+The ISSO is the only office on campus that is authorized to advise you on the legality of employment.
 Students looking to work on campus can refer to Clark's online job listing under "Non Work-study" or inquire at individual departments/offices as to whether they have positions available.